OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 * SPDX is an ISO standard,
 * SPDX has more features than CycloneDX for license compliance,
 * SPDX has a human-readable format (CycloneDX has only JSON and XML),
-* SWID is more a software identifier than a fully fledged SBOM format.

-CISA Minimum Elements has removed SWID from list of data formats.
+* SWID is more a software identifier than a fully fledged SBOM format; CISA Minimum Elements has removed SWID from list of data formats.

 To facilitate a simplified toolchain, a machine readable version of the SBOM needs to be included.
 To ensure repeatability and harmonization a conformant SBOM must be in Tag:Value or JSON format.
 An entity can release additional machine readable formats but they are not required to conform to the Guide.